jindrichmynarz/dissertation/parts/public_procurement_domain.md

 In particular, we apply the developed matchmaking methods to data describing the Czech public procurement.
 Public procurement is the process by which public bodies purchase products or services from companies.
 Public bodies make such purchases in public interest in order to pursue their mission.
-For example, public procurement can cater for road repairs or arrange supplies of electricity.
+For example, public procurement can be used for purchases of drugs in hospitals, cater for road repairs, or arrange supplies of electricity.
 Bodies issuing public contracts, such as ministries or municipalities, are referred to as contracting authorities.
 Companies competing for contract awards are called bidders.
 Since public procurement is a legal domain, public contracts are legally enforceable agreements on purchases financed from public funds.